Erlan Sairov

 Erlan Biahmetūly Sairov (Ерлан Биахметұлы Саиров, sometimes Сайыров; born 25 June 1970) is a Kazakh politician, who is serving as member of the Mäjilis from the Amanat party list since January 2021.

+Sairov is known for being part of different controversies.
+In December 2025, after Sairov's protest to the movie Ruyñ Kım?, it was taken from theatre showings.
+Not long afterwards, the feud raised censorship concerns in Kazakhstan.

 Early life and education

 Erlan Sairov was born on 25 June 1970, in East Kazakhstan Region.
 Sairov became a historian in Sarsen Amanzholov East Kazakhstan State University.
 Later, he finished his studies in the state and municipal administration faculty of the Russian Academy of State Service.

 Career

 Sairov began his career in 2000, as the director of the department of Domestic policy of the Ministry of Culture, Information and Public Accord.
 He has held the position until 2003.
 From there, he led the "Kazengineering" JSC as executive director until 2005.

 Sairov first started serving in the Mäjilis in 2005, as the head of its Information and Analytical Department.
 From 2008 to 2012, he was reappointed to the Ministry of Culture, Information and Public Accord as director of its Department of Public Political Work.

 In the years between 2012 and 2013, Sairov was briefly the chairman of the editorial board of the republican weekly socio-political Ūlt TIMES (lit.
 'Nation TIMES') newspaper.
 From there and until 2015, he held the position of scientific director of the "Institute of Cultural Development" Public Foundation.

 In 2017, Sairov became an advisor to the Chairman of the Federation of Trade Unions of Kazakhstan (FTUK).
 On 27 December 2017, he was appointed Deputy Chairman during a meeting of the FTUK.

 He held the position of Deputy Chairman of the FTUK until 2018.
 From 2019 to January 2021, Sairov was Director of the Eurasian Integration Institute.

 Since 17 July 2019, Sairov has been a member of the National Council of Public Trust under the President.
 Since 14 June 2022, he has also been a member of the National Kurultai of Kazakhstan under the President.